 Medical indications for circumcision include but are not limited to phimosis, paraphimosis, and chronic urinary tract infections.
 Elective circumcision may be indicated in regions with increased HIV and human papillomavirus (HPV).

 Contraindications to circumcisions include an unhealthy infant, anatomic pathology, and bleeding disorders.
 The general health of the infant should be assessed before the procedure.
-The procedure should be delayed if the infant is found to have electrolyte abnormalities (e.g., hypoglycemia), a bacterial infection, has yet to urinate, or to has a hypoxic cardiac disorder.
 In most cases, circumcision is an elective procedure and can be delayed.
+The procedure should be postponed if the infant is found to have electrolyte or metabolic abnormalities (e.g., hypoglycemia), a bacterial infection, has yet to urinate, or to has a hypoxic cardiac disorder.
 The penis should be evaluated for anatomical anomalies such as micropenis, concealed penis, swelling of the foreskin, and hypospadias.
 Any infant with a bleeding disorder or a strong family history of bleeding disorders should only undergo the circumcision at a healthcare facility with the proper subspecialist.

 The practice of circumcision is not limited to medical professionals.
 As a result, standards of pain control, hygiene, technique, and outcomes cannot be guaranteed.
 The family of the patient must interview the personnel performing the circumcision.
 The person performing the procedure usually can provide the family with a portfolio of their outcomes.